d-bucur/godot_integration_comparison/results.md

 A short ballistic trajectory like what you would use in a game is pretty simple and all the integrators perform virtually the same within a reasonable measurement error from the analytical solution (1-2%)

 # Orbital mechanics
-TODO use Kepler to measure errors
+TODO use Kepler to measure errors.
+Or check total energy (kinetic + potential) that should stay the same as the initial value

 ## Comments
 Mostly covered in [overall](#overall) section